ribeiro-boll/Estudo_de_c/README.md

-# C Language Study Repository
+# Personal C Language Study Repository

 This repository is my study projects for learning and practicing the C programming language, using the book, "C Programming: A Modern Approach".
 It includes code examples, exercises, and notes to improve understanding of core concepts.